karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

       docker build --platform=linux/arm64 -t bookstore-api:arm64-cc -f src/BookStore.WebApi/Dockerfile .
 ```

-And it works without any issue.
-Now let's push it into AWS ECR and in the next section we'll test it using AWS ECS Fargate.
+This time, the process works flawlessly.
+Now, let's push it into AWS ECR and in the next section, we'll try to deploy it on AWS ECS Fargate.

-To push it into AWS ECR, let's keep it simple.
-I'm going to use the Azure DevOps [AWSShellScript](https://docs.aws.amazon.com/vsts/latest/userguide/awsshell.html) to do it.
-This task runs a shell script using bash with AWS credentials.
-The script will do the following steps:
+To push it into AWS ECR, let's keep things straightforward.
+I'm going to use the Azure DevOps [AWSShellScript](https://docs.aws.amazon.com/vsts/latest/userguide/awsshell.html) task.
+This task executes a shell script using bash with AWS credentials.
+The script will perform the following steps:

 - Retrieve an authentication token and authenticate the Docker client with my ECR registry.
 - Create a new ECR repository.
 - Tag the container image so I can push it into the repository.